Uncategorized

 Canterbury sounds outside of Canterbury

-Different climates on our planet produced different sounds, depending on the prevailing mentality and the history of the people, or some place where unique musical expression was created – Siberian throat singing, Celtic songs driven by sadness and turmoil, Indian ragas which lead even gods to dance, hunting songs of North American natives … etc.
+Different climates on our planet have produced different sounds, shaped by the prevailing mentality, the history of the people, and the places where unique musical expression arose: Siberian throat singing, Celtic laments steeped in sorrow and turmoil, Indian ragas that even gods are said to dance to, the hunting songs of Native Americans, and so on.

-Therefore it is important to note that the sound of any of these scenes is not unique – as well as ethno sound of any region hides a wealth of creativity and sound.
-In fact, as history goes, the nations come to touch each other, resulting in mutual influence (so you’ll sometimes find interesting similarities between Indian and Afghanistanic music).
-So we can interpret the effect of a local musical expression, which floods the whole world – say blues.
-First, with it’s black notes it painted tracks of African-American population across the United States, and then his seed grew over the Atlantic, especially in London, and the winds of the media spread the seeds around the world – Cuby & the Blizzards in the Netherlands, Burning Plague in Belgium, the Underdogs in New Zealand, Otis Waygood from South Africa, Michael Pappo from Argentina, Javier Batiz from Mexico … The same thing happened to reggae and bossa nova.
+It is important to note that the sound of any of these scenes is not fixed or unique.
+Just as the traditional music of any region hides a wealth of creativity and variation, so too does every rock scene.
+History shows us that nations and cultures inevitably touch each other, resulting in mutual influence—for example, the fascinating similarities between Indian and Afghan music.
+A local expression often spreads across the world.
+Blues is a perfect example: it began by tracing the struggles of African Americans across the United States, then crossed the Atlantic, flourished in London, and from there spread globally through the winds of media.
+Thus we had Cuby & the Blizzards in the Netherlands, Burning Plague in Belgium, the Underdogs in New Zealand, Otis Waygood in South Africa, Pappo in Argentina, Javier Bátiz in Mexico, and so on.
+The same pattern occurred with reggae and bossa nova.

-The sound visited the whole globe and eventually arrived to Japan, where under it’s influence were playing bands like Ain Soph and Jimmy, Yoko & Shin, building a sound modeled on a complex jazz rock of later Canterbury.
-But it is worth noting that the Japanese musician Stomu Yamashta with his group East Wind was included in the original Canterbury scene since he was followed by musicians such as Gary Boyle (Isotope) and Hugh Hopper (Soft Machine).
+The sound reached Japan as well, influencing groups like Ain Soph and Jimmy, Yoko & Shin, who built their music on the complex jazz-rock structures of later Canterbury.
+Notably, Japanese musician Stomu Yamashta and his group East Wind were directly connected to the original Canterbury scene, working alongside musicians such as Gary Boyle (Isotope) and Hugh Hopper (Soft Machine).

-To play good blues it’s not necessary to be an old black man.
-To play a good beat you don’t have to be from Liverpool.
-For good psychedelia to be heard you don’t need to go to San Francisco.
-Music is not necessary tied to place, and in it’s primeval form it knows no age, gender or race.
-Therefore Canterbury sound, as well as any other kind of music, comes primarily from the heart and iridescent in the world.
+To play good blues, you do not need to be an old Black man.
+To play a good beat, you do not have to be from Liverpool.
+To create psychedelic music, you need not come from San Francisco.
+Music is not bound by place, age, gender, or race.
+In its primal form, it is universal.
+The Canterbury sound, like any other kind of music, comes first from the heart and then radiates outward into the world.

 Leave a comment